All Episodes

 That would create more natural social distancing inside of buildings.

-I think everybody entering a building a minimum, they've got to get a temperature check.
+I think everybody entering a building, a minimum, they've got to get a temperature check.

-It's temporary, it's not gonna last long.
+It's not going to last long.

 You know, we'll get through this.